dotkernel/dot-rbac/README.md

 Whenever you request an authorization check on the authenticated identity, the identity will be provided to the `AuthorizationService` through a registered `IdentityProviderInterface` service.

-This is because identity is authentication dependent, so the module lets you overwrite this service, depending on your needs.
+This is because identity is authentication-dependent, so the module lets you overwrite this service, depending on your needs.
-If you want to get the identity from other sources instead of the dot-authentication service, just overwrite the `IdentityProviderInterface::class` service in the service manager with your own implementation of this interface.
+If you want to get the identity from other sources instead of the dot-authentication service, overwrite the `IdentityProviderInterface::class` service in the service manager with your own implementation of this interface.

 ## Custom role providers